 Worker satisfaction depends critically on how expectations are set by firms.
-Surveys conducted in the scoping phase revealed that migrant workers experienced large losses in subjective wellbeing when randomized improvements in hostel living conditions were more modest than expected.
+Our study revealed that migrant workers experienced large losses in subjective wellbeing when randomized improvements in hostel living conditions were more modest than expected.
 How does housing quality affect the subjective wellbeing and workplace outcomes of migrant garment workers?

 Improving living conditions may increase subjective wellbeing.
 However, this is not always the case.
 For instance, increases in subjective wellbeing can erode over time.
 Furthermore, subjective wellbeing is often determined by expectation-based reference points.
-It is unclear whether improved living conditions can indeed improve worker satisfaction, and in turn, workplace outcomes.
+It is unclear whether improved living conditions, without the right expectations, can indeed improve worker satisfaction, and in turn, workplace outcomes.

 We used a randomized controlled trial to investigate how improved living conditions in hostels affect migrant workers’ satisfaction and turnover.
 The hostels we studied were employer-managed.
 In two phases, hostel management was transferred to a local NGO specializing in worker welfare with specific experience managing migrant worker hostels.
 Hostels were randomized into either phase 1 or phase 2 of the transfer process.
 There was a gap of approximately five months between phases, during which phase 1 hostels were under the new (NGO) management and phase 2 hostels were still being managed by the employer.
 At the end of this five-month gap, we surveyed a random sample of workers from all hostels to study differences in living conditions and the subjective wellbeing of workers generated by the change in management.
 The firm’s administrative data also allowed us to track retention of migrant workers.

 Survey enumerators’ blinded evaluations of the hostels found that treatment improved living conditions in several key dimensions (particularly related to cleanliness and safety).